gpsingh07331/Rutgers/README.md

 ##### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 USDC is cenrally controlled contrary to the vision of the creator of blockchain for it to be decentralized.
 Crypto and Algorthim based cryptocurrencies are other options but are not stable enough.
-To expand to other markets I would recommend them to do research in non-FIAt backed currencies.
-Also currently they are offering currency backed by single currency.
-Libra provides options to be backed by multiple currencies and a pool of different currencies.
+To expand to other markets I would recommend them to do research in non-fiat backed currencies.
+Also, they are currently only offering currency backed by a single currency unlike Libra which provides options to be backed by multiple currencies and a pool of different currencies.

-Regulations and Legal Certainties, Due to different privacy laws of how long the data can be maintained and the requirement of "to be forgotten" is something which need to ne assessed by implementors of blockchain which are supposed to have immutable records.
-I would recommend to provide transparency and option to accomodate each countories data privacy law.
-Transparency also needs to be shown as they take on multiple roles, that of currency, platform, wallet etc.
+Regulations and Legal Certainties, Due to different privacy laws of how long the data can be maintained and the requirement of "to be forgotten" is something which needs to be assessed by implementors of blockchain which are supposed to have immutable records.
+I would recommend that Circle provide transparency and create options to accomodate each countries data privacy law.
+Transparency also needs to be shown as they take on multiple roles, such as currency, platform, wallet etc.

 USDC is a proof of work cryptocurrency, Essentially, [proof of work](https://medium.com/bitstamp-blog/what-is-proof-of-work-18e637c9ce0c) necessitates solving a complex mathematical puzzle to create a new block of data.
 Solving the puzzle requires a large amount of processing power, which translates into high energy costs.
 Mining bitcoin and other cryptocurrencies accordingly requires significant amounts of electricity and processing power.
-I would recommend them to check other platforms which use prrof of stake which is more climate freindly.
+I would recommend them to check other platforms which use proof of stake which is more climate freindly.